List of Emmerdale characters introduced in 1991: Alice Bates

-Alice is approached by a mystery woman, who introduced herself as Nick's girlfriend, Karen.
-Karen kept coming to see Alice and told Kathy that when Nick was released, they and Alice would be moving to Boston.
+Alice is approached by a mysterious woman, who claims to be Nick's girlfriend.
+The woman, Karen, keeps coming to see Alice and tells Kathy that when Nick gets released, they and Alice will be moving to Boston.
 Kathy was annoyed at Karen for getting Alice's hopes up about Nick being released, knowing there was very little chance he would get off.
 Kathy went to see Nick who confirmed that what Karen was saying was true and that even if he went to prison, he wanted Karen to take Alice.
 A couple of weeks later, Nick was sentenced to 10 years in prison and Karen left for Boston alone.
 Kathy, meanwhile, was left to tell Alice, then aged just six, that her dad was not coming home and it would just be the two of them from now on.
 Kathy, who had grown very close to Alice, was relieved that she could keep Alice, but was upset at the thought of her brother spending so long in prison.

 Alice is looked after by 14-year-old Emma Cairns.
-Emma took Alice to the playground, however while she was chatting to friends, Alice disappeared, having been taken by Karen.
-The whole Village searched for her but to no avail.
-Meanwhile, Jack Sugden was returning from a weekend in Sheffield and stopped at a service station to call his wife, Sarah.
-Sarah told Jack of Alice's disappearance and by a stroke of luck, Jack saw Alice at the service station being led away by Karen.
-Jack was able to save Alice and returned her to the village.
+Emma takes Alice to the playground, however while she was chatting to friends, Alice disappeared.
+The whole village searches for her but to no avail.
+Meanwhile, Jack Sugden returns from a weekend in Sheffield and, while stopping at a service station to call his wife Sarah, Jack spots Alice being led away by Karen.
+Jack was able to save Alice and returned her to the village while Karen is arrested for child abduction and perverting the course of justice.
 Alice is knocked over by a dog.
-The owner of the dog, Doug Hamilton seemed quite taken with Kathy and asked her out to dinner as a way of compensation for frightening Alice.
+The owner of the dog, Doug Hamilton, seemed taken with Kathy and asked her out to dinner as a way of compensation for frightening Alice.
 After a few dates, Kathy was shocked to find out that Doug was married.
 Doug then asked Kathy and Alice to come on holiday with him.

 Kathy's boyfriend, Biff Fowler, proposed to her.
 Alice got on extremely well with Biff and was excited about the wedding.
 However, on the day, Biff couldn't go through with it and jilted Kathy before leaving Emmerdale for good on his motor-bike.
 Kathy and Alice were left devastated by Biff's departure.
 Kathy and Alice came home from school and found Elsa waiting for them.
 Elsa told Kathy that she was married to an Australian man named Brett and he had a son, Shane, and Elsa wanted to get to know Alice.
 Alice was worried that Elsa would try and take her away but Kathy assured her that this wouldn't happen.